Are you homeschooling your kids? Here are 7 ways to homeschool on a budget. Save money and live frugally while homeschooling.

 We recently began our homeschooling journey, and I was amazed at how quickly I went overbudget – and that was after getting only 1/3 of the books on the reading list!

-After talking to several friends who have been homeschooling for years, I came up with seven tips for saving money on homeschooling!
+After talking to several friends who have been homeschooling for years (and getting a list of 15 dos and don’ts for homeschooling), I came up with seven tips for saving money on homeschooling!

 Find out from your local library when they have their next sale.
 Libraries often have quarterly, or even yearly, sales where surplus books are sold and the proceeds are used to purchase new releases.